From TSS to PR

 Depending on your occupation, you may be able to apply for a Skilled Nominated (190) visa.
 As a skilled independent visa, the 190 is points based, so you will not require employer sponsorship.
 Instead you apply to be nominated by a State or Territory.
 Your likelihood of being nominated depends on a number of factors including your occupation, your skills, qualifications and work experience, and which locations you apply for.

-If you do not meet the requirements for a work visa, you may, depending on your life circumstances, be eligible to apply for a family stream visa.
-Examples include if you are married to or in a de facto relationship with an Australian citizen or permanent resident, or if you are the parent of a child who is an Australian citizen.
+If you do not meet the requirements for a work visa, you may, depending on your life circumstances, be eligible to apply for a Partner Visa.
+If you are in a defacto or married relationship with an Australian citizen or Permanent Resident, then this could be a way for you to become PR without having to rely on an employer sponsored visa.

 Key Learnings

 Finding a pathway to Permanent Residency can require some strategic planning for many.
-If you need assistance, contact PocketLegal’s migration agents on 1300 92 11 14 or fill out the form here.
+If you need assistance, book in a consult with one of our team members.

 About us